Split Leaf Philodendron Care (Tree Philodendron Growing Guide)

 Getting to Know the Split Leaf Philodendron

-While commonly called the split leaf philodendron, this captivating plant’s botanical name is Thaumatophyllum bipinnatifidum, though you might still find it sold under its former name, Philodendron bipinnatifidum.
+While commonly called the split leaf philodendron, this striking plant’s botanical name is Thaumatophyllum bipinnatifidum, though it is still often sold under its former name, Philodendron bipinnatifidum.

 Native to the tropical rainforests of South America, this plant thrives in warm, humid environments.
-In its natural habitat, it can reach a towering 50 feet, but don’t worry, indoors it typically reaches a more manageable 15 feet, still making a grand statement with its sculptural form.
-That said, I’ve been growing mine for close to 15 years now, and it can grow HUGE!
+In its natural habitat, it can reach up to 50 feet tall, but indoors it typically grows much smaller, usually up to 10–15 feet, while still making a bold statement.
+I’ve been growing mine for close to 15 years, and it can get impressively large over time.

-Beyond its impressive size, the split leaf philodendron boasts large, glossy leaves that can grow up to 3 feet long.
-These deeply divided leaves, resembling lush green feathers, create a sense of vibrant, tropical abundance.
-And while it rarely flowers indoors, the occasional bloom adds another layer of intrigue with its unique inflorescence, featuring a white spathe and spadix, characteristic of the aroid family.
+The split leaf philodendron is known for its large, glossy leaves that can grow up to 3 feet long.
+These deeply divided leaves create a lush, tropical look that instantly adds drama to indoor spaces.
+While it rarely flowers indoors, it may occasionally produce a bloom with a white spathe and spadix, typical of plants in the aroid family.

 close up of lacy tree philodendron in home